Professor Tomás (Tom) Daly is an academic and consultant in the area of democracy-building, public law, and human rights.

 biography

-My interest in democratic decay has been strongly influenced by my wide-ranging experience in the public sector, academia, and as a consultant.
+My interest in democratic crisis has been strongly influenced by my wide-ranging experience in the public sector, academia, and as a consultant.
 My first inklings of what is called 'democratic decay' here were during my time representing the Supreme Court of Ireland on the Venice Commission's body for constitutional courts (the Joint Council on Constitutional Justice) from 2008-2011.
 The system of dealing with research requests from participating courts began to hint at some potentially serious problems during this time.
 This worsened during my time as consultant editor of the Venice Commission's Bulletin on Constitutional Case-Law (which provides case-law summaries from 61 states) from 2011-2018.

 My awareness of the issue also grew as I wrote my first book on courts as 'democracy-builders', which focused on Brazil as a central case-study from a broad comparative and global perspective encompassing Latin America, Europe and Africa.
 I can now discern democratic decay as a clear thread in the book — although it was not written from this angle.
 Since 2015, as well as actively researching the area, my awareness of the problem has been enhanced by managing a major €3m Council of Europe project on strengthening judicial ethics in Turkey, designing an African Judicial Network for the African Court on Human and Peoples' Rights, which sharpened my knowledge of the state of democratic governance across the African Union, and my work with the Constitution Transformation Network at Melbourne Law School, which has enhanced my existing knowledge of democratic governance across the Asia-Pacific region developed through working on legal and constitutional reform projects in states including Sri Lanka, Kyrgyzstan and Uzbekistan.

-AVAILABLE RESEARCH
+ACADEMIC RESEARCH

 TG Daly and D Samararatne (eds), Democratic Consolidation and Constitutional Endurance in Asia and Africa: Comparing Uneven Pathways (Oxford University Press, 2024).